PadScribe

 Real estate descriptions carry more risk than general marketing copy.
 That is why accuracy matters more than creativity.
 The best descriptions are specific, objective, and grounded in what is visible.

 Prompt-only tools can guess.
-Photo-first tools verify.
+Visual verification confirms.
 PadScribe uses your photos to detect features, then lets you edit the highlights before writing.

 MLS remarks vs marketing copy